Centipedes and Millipedes, Pacific Northwest

 Centipedes & Millipedes can be found all over the Pacific Northwest.
 Centipedes can easily be distinguished from millipedes by counting the number of pairs of legs arising from most body segments, millipedes have two pairs, while centipedes bear one pair per segment, with the first pair of legs being modified into fangs.

 The largest centipedes may grow to be about 15 cm long.
 Millipede bodies are rounded or somewhat flattened.
-Legs are short and movement is slow, with movement of legs appearing wave like.
+Legs are short and movement is slow, with the movement of legs appearing wave-like.
 Most species are less than 4 cm long.

 Centipedes & Millipedes prefer to live in moist habitats and during the day hide underneath rocks, logs and other objects in contact with the ground.
 They are active at night.
 Centipedes feed on insects and spiders.

 They kill by grasping prey with their powerful fangs and injecting venom.
 The fangs are located on the body segment just below the head.
 Millipedes feed on decomposing organic matter, but will occasionally damage seedling plants by feeding on leaves, stems, and roots.